lewisblake/DeepTreeMRA/README.md

 ## <a name = "parallelization"></a> Paralleization:

 A significant benefit of the MRA is that it lends itself to execution in parallel.
-For this reason, the portions of the creation of the prior, portions of the posterior inference, and spatial prediction in this codebase were designed to run in parallel using `spmd.
+For this reason, the portions of the creation of the prior, portions of the posterior inference, and spatial prediction in this codebase were designed to run in parallel using `spmd`.
 Within `user_input.m`, users can specify the number of workers in the parallel pool by setting `NUM_WORKERS`.
 SPMD blocks throughout the code will execute in parallel using `NUM_WORKERS` workers.
 Within the Matlab Cluster Profile Manager, the user can specify the desired cluster settings.